 Holle Abee has long experience fishing, crabbing, and hunting in the Southern US.

 Free fishing baits are great!
-If you've done much saltwater fishing, you know how expensive bait is.
+If you've done a lot of saltwater fishing, you know how expensive bait is.
 Even when the fish aren't biting much, you lose a lot of fresh and live bait to crabs and catfish.

 You also have to change your bait frequently to keep it fresh enough to entice desirable fish.
 Once a natural bait gets stale, it loses its scent.
 Since many species of desirable fish hunt by scent, this is a key factor in attracting them to your bait.